BioContext/.github/profile/README.md

 ## 🌐 What is BioContext?

 BioContext is a **collection of open-source MCP servers** that wrap dozens of biology & bio-medicine data APIs—plus reusable agents that let LLMs query them with minimal glue-code.

-The goal is to remove repetitive plumbing so data scientists can focus on **reasoning over knowledge**, not wiring endpoints.
+The goal is to remove repetitive plumbing and enable agentic workflows for researchers and engineers in biomedical research

 ---